Articles Written By Nozlee Samadzadeh

 In a meta-exploration of the “struggling artist” myth, Joe Fig paints portraits of artists—Basquiat, Rembrandt, Kahlo—as portrayed in classic films.

-Glossy paintings of Iranian young women—drawn from the artist’s family and friends—that are inspired by Playboy magazines found in the artist’s father’s closet
+Glossy paintings of young women in Iran inspired by Playboy magazines the artist found in her father’s closet

 Imagine the people you see on your morning commute—sleepy, bored, stoic.
 Now picture them jammed together in the bed of a truck, speeding down the highway to work.
 Photographs of Mexico’s hidden (literally) class of workers.